Mikeware/SpaceBattleArena/doc/games/discoveryquest.md

 ###scan_range = int
 Distance required to be in range for a scan in pixels.
 (150 default)

+###scan_duration = int
+Time that a scan is good for before an object can be rescanned.
+If this value is greater than 0, then scanned entities will reset their scan status for a player after the given time and be able to be rescanned.
+(45 default)

 ###ship_spawn_dist = int
 Maximum distance a ship will spawn away from an Outpost.